Briginshaw v Briginshaw

-Briginshaw v Briginshaw (Briginshaw) is a decision of the High Court of Australia which considered how the requisite standard of proof should operate in civil proceedings.
+Briginshaw v Briginshaw (often known simply as Briginshaw) is a 1938 decision of the High Court of Australia which considered how the requisite standard of proof should operate in civil proceedings.

-The case is notable for having originated the 'Briginshaw standard', a legal doctrine deriving from Justice Dixon's obiter remarks within the case.
-In its present application, Briginshaw is precedent for the idea that 'the strength of evidence necessary to establish facts on the balance of probabilities, may depend on the nature of what is sought to be proven.'
+The case is notable for having originated the "Briginshaw standard", a legal doctrine deriving from Justice Dixon's obiter remarks within the case.
+In its present application, Briginshaw is precedent for the idea that "the strength of evidence necessary to establish facts on the balance of probabilities, may depend on the nature of what is sought to be proven".
 In particular it holds that cogent or strict proof is necessary to support a judicial finding of serious allegations (such as fraud or sexual assault).

-The case also served to confirm that the balance of probabilities is the applicable standard of proof in civil proceedings, subject to statute.
-Prior to Briginshaw, due to the state of the law in England at the time; Australian law regarding the onus of proof in divorce cases 'was a little confused'.
-Briginshaw is the fifth most cited decision of the High Court.
+While the case related to divorce law, it also served to confirm that the balance of probabilities is the applicable standard of proof in all civil proceedings, subject to statute.
+Prior to Briginshaw, due to the state of the law in England at the time, Australian law regarding the onus of proof in divorce cases "was a little confused".

 Background

 Facts

-At dispute was a petition for divorce by a Mr Frederick Briginshaw against his wife Clarice Briginshaw.
+At dispute was a petition for divorce by Frederick Briginshaw against his wife Clarice Briginshaw.
 The petition relied upon an allegation that Mrs Briginshaw was adulterous, and at the time of this petition the parties had ceased living together.
-Mrs Briginshaw was residing in Tasmania, having moved from the couples joint home in Melbourne.
+Mrs Briginshaw was residing in Tasmania, having moved from the couple's joint home in Melbourne.
 Before leaving for Tasmania, Mrs Briginshaw obtained an order requiring Mr Briginshaw to pay her a form of alimony maintenance in the form of 35 shillings a week.
 Mr Briginshaw accused Mrs Briginshaw of adultery because she had been seen attending dances with another individual, and had been driven home and kissed by this same individual.
-The co-respondent to Mrs Briginshaw was the individual she had attended the dance with, who denied any adultery had occurred.
+The co-respondent to Mrs Briginshaw was the individual she had attended the dance with, who denied that adultery had occurred.

 Supreme Court trial

-Martin J, of the Supreme Court of Victoria evaluated the initial evidence at the standard of beyond reasonable doubt, and at that standard found in sufficient evidence to support the allegation of adultery.
+Martin J in the Supreme Court of Victoria evaluated the initial evidence at the standard of beyond reasonable doubt, and at that standard found insufficient evidence to support the allegation of adultery.